Fall 2019 UH Neurological Institute Update

 The issue includes the annual “Best Doctors” directory of 1,331 top local physicians in 92 specialties.
-The peer-rated list also features several University Hospitals physicians affiliated with neurology and neurosurgery.
+The peer-rated list also features several University Hospitals neurology and neurosurgery physicians.
 “We’re honored our peers in medicine recognize the quality of neuroscience care our physicians provide,” says Nicholas C. Bambakidis, MD, FAHA, FAANS, Director and Vice President, University Hospitals Neurological Institute, University Hospitals Cleveland Medical Center, and Professor of Neurological Surgery, Case Western Reserve University School of Medicine.

 Neurosurgeons from around the world visited Cleveland in late August to attend a pair of two-day courses at UH Cleveland Medical Center and Case Western Reserve University.
 “Surgical Treatment of the Craniocervical Junction” gave fifth- and sixth-year neurosurgery residents in-depth, hands-on neurosurgical training.
 Likewise, the “Skull Base Fellows Course” provided skull base fellows and early-career neurosurgeons a comprehensive look at skull base surgery.Dr.
 Bambakidis served as course director.
 Faculty included UH physicians Cliff A. Megerian, MD; Yin Hu, MD; Alia Hdeib, MD; Manish Kasliwal, MD; and Sarah E. Mowry, MD.
 The courses were supported by the Congress of Neurological Surgeons (CNS).
 “That CNS chose UH to host these courses speaks to our institute’s reputation in performing complex neurosurgical procedures,” says Dr. Bambakidis.
 “We had physicians from London, Bolivia, Mexico, Jamaica as well as from around the U.S. visit us in Cleveland to learn these techniques.”